petermsouzajr/qa-shadow-report/README.md

 ### qa-shadow-report Setup Guide

+After installing `qa-shadow-report` using the command:

+    `npm i qa-shadow-report`

+you will then need to run the command:

+    `npx qasr-setup`

-Upon installing `qa-shadow-report`, you can run the command `npx qasr-setup`, which initiates a series of Yes or No questions to guide you through setting up the tool for your testing framework and package manager.
-You may choose to exit the setup at any time by entering `EXIT`.
-You will then need to manually complete the setup by following the detailed instructions provided in the [Cypress](#cypress) or [Playwright](#playwright) sections of this guide.
+this initiates a series of `Yes` or `No` questions to guide you through setting up the tool for your testing framework and package manager.
+You may choose to exit the setup at any time by entering `EXIT`, which is not recommended.
+If you exit setup, you will then need to restart using the command `npx qasr-setup`

-This setup process is designed to tailor the installation to your specific needs, ensuring that all dependencies and configurations are correctly established for your environment.

 **Note:** The commands in this guide assume the use of `npm/npx`.
 If you prefer to use `yarn`, replace `npm/npx` with `yarn` where appropriate.